Skip to content

 1. Validates the tstoken signature against reconstructed URL

-2. Appends synthetic_id query parameter (if available)
+2. Appends ts-ec query parameter (if available)

 3. Proxies request to target URL with forwarded headers: